timvisee/ffsend/README.md

 - Accurate error reporting
 - Streaming encryption and uploading/downloading, very low memory footprint
 - Intended for use in scripts without interaction
-- Upcomming: Firefox Account integration (higher download counts, longer expiry times)
+- Upcoming: Firefox Account integration (higher download counts, longer expiry times)

 For a list of upcoming features and ideas, take a look at the current [open issues](https://gitlab.com/timvisee/ffsend/issues) over on GitLab.